JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 - Find where unsafe flows *could* happen
 - Suggest guards or blocks on weird-but-plausible paths

 Sometimes the impact isn’t clear yet.
-Bug bounty hunters sometimes spend days to maximize the impact after having found a bug.
-So, it's an effort that costs time.
-If you're auditing: coverage is your friend.
+Bug bounty hunters often spend days maximizing the impact after finding a bug.
+That level of depth takes time.
+If you're auditing: maximum coverage should be your aim.

 Remember: **your goal is to secure the protocol during the time you had to review it**.

-It's perfectly fine (and advisable) to maximize the impact when bug bounty hunting (but someone may frontrun your finding).
+It’s perfectly fine (and often strategic) to maximize impact when bug bounty hunting (but someone may frontrun you).
 It can also be a strategy during contests.

 If you want to brute-force some assumptions: use Fuzzing or Formal Verification tools!

-TLDR: Use the Three Prompts.
-Think in properties.
-Make sure there's good stuff.
-Block the bad stuff.
-Ship the audit.
-Secure the space.
+**TLDR: Start with what matters.
+Follow what’s possible.
+Catch what’s unsafe.**

 Cheers everyone!